prashanthreddyloka/Multi-Document-Chat/README.md

 🎯 Top-k: raise for recall (more context), lower for cost/latency

 🔁 Provider abstraction: switch vendors or go local without refactoring the app

+# ❓ FAQ

+Which file types are supported?
+PDF and TXT.

+Do I need a GPU?
+No. FAISS-CPU plus hosted LLMs work fine.
+For local OSS models, a GPU helps.

+Can I add citations?
+Yes—enable the sources panel or add a citation step in the chain.